-Subsequent to December 1, 2016, the effective date of the Third A&R Partnership Agreement, no units will be issued for capital contributions to the Partnership, but all capital contributions will continue to be allocated 98% to the limited partner and 2% to the general partner.
-During three months ended March 31, 2017, we made total capital contributions to the Partnership of \$655.0 million.
+Subsequent to December 1, 2016, the effective date of the Third A&R Partnership Agreement, no units will be issued for capital contributions to us, but all capital contributions will continue to be allocated 98% to the limited partner and 2% to the general partner.
+During three months ended March 31, 2017, TRC made total capital contributions to us of \$655.0 million.